 Since this is launch product of the company, management wants strong data support to make decisions.

-Identify the best features for the launch product.
+To provide best features and offers for the launch product.

 2.3 What the company has done so far to solve its problem

-Started investing in analytics to understand the needs and demands of the people
+Company has started investing in analytics to understand the needs and demands of the people.

+Company has approached consultants to carryout a market study on Indian market.

+Feasibility study was carried out to decide on the entry into Indian market.

-As a marketing strategy, featured about “NPhone Indian Plan 2022” via Instagram, Facebook, Twitter and other magazines etc.
+As a marketing strategy, featured about “NPhone Indian Plan 2022” via Instagram, Facebook, Twitter and other digital magazines.

-Vendor identification has been started and tied up with a manufacturing unit.
+Vendor identification has been started and tied up with a manufacturing unit in India.

-Earlier H&M utilizes a team of designers to figure out what shoppers want to buy but now they started analytics to understand the customer needs.
+Earlier NPhone utilizes a team of designers to figure out what shoppers want to buy but now they started investing on analytics to understand the customer needs.

-Collaborated with Flipkart one of the famous online shopping portals which can attract so many online shoppers even who is not much familiar with the brand
+Collaborated with Flipkart, one of the major online shopping portals in India with an agenda to attract online shoppers at the introduction stage of the brand.

 2.4 Conclusion